taylorzane/node/doc/api/tls.md

   certificate from a connecting client.
 Only applies when `isServer` is `true`.
 * `rejectUnauthorized` {boolean} If not `false` a server automatically reject clients with invalid certificates.
 Only applies when `isServer` is `true`.
+* `pskCallback(identity)` {Function} When negotiating TLS-PSK, this optional function is called with the identity provided by the client.
+If the server should continue to negotiate PSK ciphers, the return value of this function must be an object in the form `{psk: <string|buffer>}`.
+Note that PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
+* `pskIdentity`: {string} The identity hint to send to clients when negotiating TLS-PSK.
 * `options`
   * `secureContext`: An optional TLS context object from [`tls.createSecureContext()`][]